Ralim/IronOS/Documentation/DebugMenu.md

 ### Max

-This indicates the max temperature in C that the system estimates it can measure the tip reliably to.
+This indicates the max temperature in degree Celsius that the system estimates it can measure the tip reliably to.
 This is dependant on a few factors including the handle temperature so it can move around during use.